Joan Grigg: Life

 Joan Alice Katherine Dickson-Poynder was born in the country house called Hartham Park near Corsam in Wiltshire.
 She was the only child of Ann Beauclerk Dundas and John Dickson-Poynder, 1st Baron Islington.
 Her father volunteered his time to a hospital and her mother took an interest in nursing.
 In 1910, her father became Baron Islington and Governor of New Zealand.

 During the First World War she became a nurse after being one of the thousands who volunteered for the Volunteer Aid Detachment.
 Aged nineteen, she was first based in Canterbury where she worked in a military hospital before she moved out to work in a hospital in Rouen in 1917.
 She went on to work with the French army before the war ended.

 In 1923, she married Liberal Member of Parliament (MP) Edward Grigg.
 In 1925, her husband was made Governor of Kenya.
 He was tasked with merging Uganda, Tanganyika and Kenya but ended up creating fine buildings and a steady administration that attracted investment.
 He believed that Africans were not ready to rule themselves and his administration took little interest in creating hospitals or health care.

 Like her parents and building on her wartime experience she took an interest in hospitals in Kenya (and this reflected well on her husband).
 She disagreed with her husband's views on white minority rule.
 She found the social life at Government House in Nairobi dull although she was befriended by Karen Blixen who was then a Danish farmer.
 Blixen later wrote Out of Africa, about her time in Kenya.

 She created the Lady Grigg Welfare League and the Lady Grigg Maternity in 1926 (or 1927) in Pumwani.
 She intended to create nursing and midwifery services to Kenyans irrespective of their race.
 That same year the league funded a welfare home for Arab and African children in Mombasa.
 The facility in Pumwani in Nairobi was also known as the African Maternity and Child Welfare Hospital and Training Centre.
-She wrote a letter to The Times which attracted donations but may were earmarked for European hospitals.
+She wrote a letter to The Times which attracted donations but many were earmarked for European hospitals.
 The league had created hostel facilities for trainee nurses for Europeans, but had also established welfare facilities for Indians and importantly maternity facilities for Africans.
-African women could have difficult and sometimes fatal births to female circumcision which was practised at that time.
+African women could have difficult and sometimes fatal births due to female circumcision which was practised at that time.